22 Tips for Choosing, Caring For, and Styling A Dining Room Table

 Match Your Dining Room Table Style to Your Existing Decor Theme

-5. Consider Leg Room and Apron Height for Comfortable Seating
+5. The Unsung Hero: Leg Room and Apron Height

 Detailed view of a dining table and chair showing leg room and apron height for comfortable seating.